 The first time you supply power to the SERVOPACK, the panel display on the front of the Servomotor will display an A.080 alarm (Linear Encoder Pitch Setting Error).
 The A.080 alarm is displayed because the setting of Pn282 has not been changed.
 The A.080 alarm will be cleared when you change the setting of Pn282 and then turn the power supply OFF and ON again.

 Linear Encoder Pitch

-If you do not use a Serial Converter Unit, the linear encoder pitch is automatically set.
-It is not necessary to set Pn282.
-You can use the SigmaWin+ to check the linear encoder pitch that was automatically set.
+If you do not use a Serial Converter Unit, the linear encoder pitch is automatically set and the setting of the Pn282 is disabled.
 Refer to the following section for details.